epfl-matmat/matmat.org/student_projects/index.md

 If you are interested in doing a project with us, **email the project proposer**, mentioning your grades in all relevant classes.
 Please be aware of the **[general guidelines](/student_projects/guidelines)**.
+We will in general not accept or decline any project until six weeks before the semester begins.

 Overview of projects: